 40. Students enrolled in one school of the University may have access to the instruction offered in other schools only under special arrangements to be made by the Deans of the schools concerned.

-41. Seniors, Juniors, and Sophomores who are candidates for the B.A. and B.S. degrees are eligible for admission to the undergraduate colleges: Berkeley College, Branford College, Calhoun College, Davenport College, Timothy Dwight College, Jonathan Edwards College, Morse College, Pierson College, Saybrook College, Silliman College, Ezra Stiles College, Trumbull College, and such other undergraduate colleges as the Corporation may hereafter establish.
-Freshmen will also be accorded college privileges.
+41. Seniors, Juniors, and Sophomores who are candidates for the B.A. and B.S. degrees are eligible for admission to the undergraduate colleges: Berkeley College, Branford College, Davenport College, Timothy Dwight College, Jonathan Edwards College, Benjamin Franklin College, Grace Hopper College, Morse College, Pauli Murray College, Pierson College, Saybrook College, Silliman College, Ezra Stiles College, Trumbull College, and such other undergraduate colleges as the Corporation may hereafter establish.
+First-year students will also be accorded college privileges.

-42. The affairs of each college shall be under the direction of a Master, a Dean, and a body of Fellows.
-The Master shall be appointed for a term of not more than five years by the Corporation upon recommendation of the President.
-The Master shall serve as executive officer and with the aid of the Fellows shall exercise supervision over the general welfare of the college.
-The Master shall be informed of any action proposed to be taken affecting any student of the college or the academic tenure of any Fellow thereof.
+42. The affairs of each college shall be under the direction of a Head of College, a Dean, and a body of Fellows.
+The Head of College shall be appointed for a term of not more than five years by the Corporation upon recommendation of the President.
+The Head of College shall serve as executive officer and with the aid of the Fellows shall exercise supervision over the general welfare of the college.
+The Head of College shall be informed of any action proposed to be taken affecting any student of the college or the academic tenure of any Fellow thereof.
 The Dean shall be appointed for a limited term by the Corporation upon recommendation of the Provost.
 The Dean shall be in charge of the academic program of the students under the supervision of the Dean of Yale College.
-The Dean shall also assist the Master in other affairs of the college.
-Fellows, who may or may not be members of the faculty, shall be appointed to the colleges for limited terms by the Corporation on recommendation of the Council of Masters.
+The Dean shall also assist the Head of College in other affairs of the college.
+Fellows, who may or may not be members of the faculty, shall be appointed to the colleges for limited terms by the Corporation on recommendation of the Council of the Heads of College.
 See further provisions concerning Fellows, Miscellaneous Regulations.

-43. The Council of Masters shall be composed of the Masters of the undergraduate colleges.
+43. The Council of the Heads of College shall be composed of the Heads of the undergraduate colleges.
 The President, Provost, Dean of Yale College, and such others as are designated by title by the President shall sit on the Council ex officiis.
-The Chairman of the Council shall be appointed by the Corporation on recommendation of the President ordinarily for a term of three years.
-The Council of Masters shall make recommendations to the President upon all questions of policy touching the interests of the colleges.
+The Chair of the Council shall be appointed by the Corporation on recommendation of the President ordinarily for a term of three years.
+The Council of the Heads of College shall make recommendations to the President upon all questions of policy touching the interests of the colleges.
 It shall serve as a committee of control in all matters affecting two or more colleges.

 45. The Peabody Museum shall be under the direction of a Director appointed by the Corporation for a term of not more than five years on nomination by the President.